ctz/graviola/README.md

 ### Symmetric cryptography
-SHA256 has straightforward implementations using hashing intrinsics (aka "SHA-NI" on x86_64, "sha" extension on aarch64) with runtime fallback to a pure Rust version if needed.
+SHA256 has straightforward implementations using hashing intrinsics (aka "SHA-NI" on x86_64, "sha" extension on aarch64) with runtime fallback on x86_64 to a pure Rust version if needed.

 SHA384/SHA512 on x86_64 has an AVX2 by-4 implementation.